Như Quỳnh: Musical style

 Như Quỳnh has been described as a "traditional female vocalist".
 Along with her vocal performances when performing live, she also wears the traditional áo dài, which accentuates her image of a Vietnamese woman's "virginal innocence" in conjunction with her natural charm.
 Her performances have been described as having a sweet voice, with lyrics revolving around the homeland of Vietnam and impressive singing and dancing skills.
 Her vocal range at her debut was soprano; it has since deepened to mezzo-soprano by the release of the song "Duyên phận".

 Như Quỳnh has stated that her voice fits well with the genres of rhumba, as well as music about the homeland and mothers.
 She is fond of the voices of singers Hương Lan, Khánh Hà, Ý Lan, Khánh Ly, Hoàng Oanh, Vũ Khanh, Duy Quang, Elvis Phương, and Thái Châu.

 Personal life

 Shortly after her departure from Thúy Nga in mid-2006, Như Quỳnh gave birth to a baby girl in 2007 named Melody Đông Nghi; prior to the news, she had not disclosed any personal information.
 After some pictures of her husband and daughter were released, she informed the public about her marital status and that her husband, Nguyễn Thắng, was an aviation engineer working for the U.S. Federal Aviation Administration.

 Around the time of her pregnancy, Như Quỳnh also faced many negative rumors about her, such as the possibility of an illegitimate child.
 Later in her career, she was featured in Vietnamese news, with much focus given to her appearance showing signs of aging.
-She is currently living in the United States with her family, where she believe that she found her true love, about 3 years after the lost of her mother.
+She is currently living in the United States with her family, where she believe that she found her true love, about 3 years after the loss of her mother.